Reinterpreting the sunward electron deficit: Implications for solar wind acceleration and core population formation

-\abstract {} {This paper re-evaluates the relationship between the observed sunward electron cutoff energy and the depth of the Sun’s global electrostatic potential.
-It investigates whether taking into account the effects of local traps formed by magnetic fluctuations provides an alternative explanation for the observed electron deficit.} {The fluctuations of the highly variable interplanetary magnetic field form a series of shallow magnetic mirror traps that move at approximately the speed of the solar wind.
-The study investigates the dynamics of electrons as they move outward against an attractive solar electrostatic potential and interact with these traps.
-By following the motion of the electrons using first-principles calculations, we assess the effect of the traps on the velocity distribution of the particles.
-Electrons that escape the local trap continue to lose energy as they move outward until they are eventually captured by subsequent traps, preventing them from returning to the observer as sunward-moving particles.
-We derive a mathematical expression for the cutoff velocity, defined as the limit beyond which particles can no longer overtake the outer endpoint of a local trap.} {It turns out that the observed cutoff energy characterizes only the local potential drop within a trap, rather than the total depth of the Sun's potential well.
-The true potential well can be significantly deeper, scaled by the ratio of the radial distance from the Sun to the trap size.
-Furthermore, electrons captured by these moving traps contribute to the formation of the solar wind core population.} {The Sun's electrostatic potential is a more significant factor in solar wind acceleration than previously interpreted from cutoff data.
-The interaction between electrostatic deceleration and moving magnetic traps provides a new framework for understanding the origin and behavior of the solar wind core electrons.}
+\abstract {} {The paper re-evaluates the relationship between the observed sunward electron cutoff energy and the depth of the Sun’s global electrostatic potential.
+It investigates whether considering the effects of moving particle traps formed by magnetic fluctuations could provide an alternative explanation for the observed electron deficit.} {The study assesses the effects of the traps on the electron velocity distribution and derives mathematical expressions for key parameters.
+It also estimates the parameters using observations of the Parker Solar Probe.
+It investigates how the nature of the trap-forming magnetic disturbances influences electron behavior, and compares the trapping efficiency of magnetic field intensity variations with that of magnetic switchbacks.} {The effective potential governing electron motion exhibits fundamentally different behaviors depending on the distance from the Sun.
+Within a critical distance, fluctuations cannot yet establish stable traps.
+Beyond the critical distance, electrons are captured and carried away by moving magnetic traps.
+Consequently, the observed electron cutoff energy characterizes only the potential drop within the critical distance.
+The true potential can be significantly deeper, scaled by a factor related to the ratio of the measurement site's distance to the critical distance.
+The critical distance is approximately 30–50 solar radii.
+The influence of the traps leads to an upward adjustment of the best fit for the power-law exponent of the radial variation of the potential.
+Mirror traps would create a velocity-dependent cutoff, whereas switchbacks yield a universal cutoff and generally good agreement with observations.} {The Sun's electrostatic potential is a more significant factor in solar wind acceleration than previously interpreted from cutoff data; even the acceleration of the fast solar wind can be accounted for by the potential.
+Electrons captured by these moving traps contribute to the formation of the solar wind core population.}

 \keywords{solar wind -- Magnetic fields -- Plasmas }

 \nolinenumbers